TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GuidelinesAdministrators/DirectoryIndexing.rst

 regression or configuration changes.

-For IIS7 and above, it is possible to disable directory listing from the :guilable:`Directory Browsing` settings using the IIS manager console.
+For IIS7 and above, it is possible to disable directory listing from the :guilabel:`Directory Browsing` settings using the IIS manager console.

 Alternatively, the following command can be used: